anush-nss/celeste-backend/docs/API_DOCUMENTATION.md

 ### Featured Products

 Manages featured products.
-Data is read-only via the API.
+This collection is typically managed internally and is read-only via the API.

 - `GET /featured`: (Public) Retrieves all featured products.
 - `GET /featured/{id}`: (Public) Retrieves a specific featured product entry.